santhoshraje/Instagram-API-python/README.md

-# instagram-auto-upload-script
+# instagram upload automation bot

 Built using https://github.com/LevPasha/Instagram-API-python

 Too lazy to post your own photos to instagram?
-Use this script.
+Use this bot!

 ### Installation Instructions